Addressing Lipoedema in Adults

 Symptoms of Lipoedema:

-- The build-up of fat in specific areas like the upper arms, thighs, calves, and sometimes the buttocks.
+- Fat builds up in specific areas, such as the upper arms, thighs, calves, and sometimes the buttocks.

 - Challenges in movement or walking due to the extra fat.